WPManageNinja/ninja-tables/readme.txt

 = Are tables SEO-friendly? =
 Yes!
 Any kind of table you create with Ninja Tables is SEO-friendly, and all table data are visible to search engines.
 = Who can use Ninja Tables? =
-It’s built for everyone- a newbie or an expert.
+Itâ€™s built for everyone- a newbie or an expert.
 The easy interface gives anyone the comfort of creating and customize dynamic tables without coding.
 = Can I import tables from my TablePress plugin to Ninja Tables? = Yes, absolutely, you can.
 We have introduced a feature that helps you import tables from your existing TablePress plugin in just a few clicks!
 = Can I import tables from Ultimate Tables Plugin or Data Tables Generator by Supsystic to Ninja Tables? =